Rote-Story/Telco_Churn_Analysis/README.md

 The dataset used in this project is the **Telco Customer Churn Dataset**, originally published by IBM and available on [Kaggle](https://www.kaggle.com/blastchar/telco-customer-churn).
 It contains customer demographics, account information, and service usage details for a telecommunications company.
 The target variable is `Churn`, which indicates whether a customer has discontinued the service.

-### Dataset Organization

-- `data/raw/`: Original dataset (`WA_Fn-UseC_-Telco-Customer-Churn.csv`) downloaded from Kaggle.
-- `data/processed/`: Cleaned and preprocessed datasets:
-  - `readable_telco_churn_data.csv` — cleaned and human-readable.
-  - `encoded_telco_churn_data.csv` — encoded for modeling purposes.

-> **Note:** The raw dataset is included to ensure reproducibility.
-All transformations and preprocessing steps are documented in the Jupyter notebooks.

-## Analysis & Approach
+## Analysis Approach

-The project follows an exploratory data analysis (EDA) approach to uncover patterns and correlations related to churn:

-1. Data cleaning and preprocessing

-2. Feature exploration across demographics, services, contracts, and spending
+- Exploratory Data Analysis (EDA) to uncover patterns across demographics, services, contracts, and spending.

-3. Identification of churn drivers through correlation analysis and visualizations

-4. Synthesis of actionable business insights
+- Predictive modeling using logistic regression and tree-based models to identify high-risk customers.
+- Threshold optimization to improve retention campaign efficiency.

-## Key Findings
+## Key Insights

-- Month-to-month contracts, short tenure (<24 months), and paperless billing are strongly associated with higher churn.
+- Short-tenure and month-to-month contract customers are most at risk.

-- Higher monthly charges increase churn risk, particularly for new customers.
+- Billing preferences and high monthly charges influence churn risk.

-- Multi-service customers tend to be more loyal, though streaming services show a slight positive correlation with churn.

-- Tech support and online security services are associated with higher retention.
+- Engagement through multi-service usage and support services correlates with higher retention.

-## Business Impact & Recommendations
+## Business Impact

-- Target high-risk segments with loyalty programs or contract incentives.

-- Focus retention efforts on first-year customers with onboarding and proactive engagement.

-- Enhance internet and tech support experiences, especially for Fiber customers.

-- Optimize pricing transparency and flexible service bundles to reduce perceived cost concerns.

-- Future opportunity: implement predictive models to proactively flag at-risk customers.

-**Expected outcome:** A potential 5–10% reduction in churn among high-risk segments, improved customer lifetime value, and increased overall satisfaction.
+Implementing targeted retention strategies could reduce churn by 5–10% in high-risk segments and increase customer lifetime value.
+Detailed recommendations are provided in the [Executive Summary](EXECUTIVE_SUMMARY.md) and Notebook 05.

 ## How to Run

 This project is organized into four Jupyter notebooks that cover the full analysis pipeline:

-- **01_dataset_overview.ipynb** – Overview of the raw dataset
+- **01_dataset_overview.ipynb** - Overview of the raw dataset

-- **02_data_preparation.ipynb** – Cleaning and preprocessing
+- **02_data_preparation.ipynb** - Cleaning and preprocessing

-- **03_exploratory_data_analysis.ipynb** – Visual exploration and churn patterns
+- **03_exploratory_data_analysis.ipynb** - Visual exploration and churn patterns

+- **04_modeling.ipynb** - Modeling and

-- **04_insights_and_recommendations.ipynb** – Final insights and conclusions
+- **05_insights_and_recommendations.ipynb** - Final insights and conclusions

 Follow the steps below to set up the environment and run the notebooks.